balancer/docs/docs/reference/general/rate-providers.md

 ### Some Assets

 You will want to use `rateProvider`s for some assets in your pool when you have rates that directly convert between the assets.
-If we have tokens A and B and a rate provider that gives the price of A with respect to B, then the `rateProvider` corresponding to token A would get the A:B price feed, and the `rateProvider` corresponding to token B would be the zero address.&#x20;
+If we have tokens A and B and a rate provider that gives the price of A with respect to B, then the `rateProvider` corresponding to token A would get the A:B price feed, and the `rateProvider` corresponding to token B would be the zero address.

 ### None of the Assets

 You will have no `rateProvider`s in your pool when your tokens are price-pegged to each other.
-For example, a pool with `USDC`, `USDT`, and `DAI` would have all `rateProvider`s set to the zero address since the exchange rate between those tokens is 1.&#x20;
+For example, a pool with `USDC`, `USDT`, and `DAI` would have all `rateProvider`s set to the zero address since the exchange rate between those tokens is 1.

 ## Examples